freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/harshad-or-niven-series.md

 Implement a function to generate successive members of the Harshad sequence.

-Use it to return list with ten members of the sequence, starting with first Harshad number greater than `n`.
+Use it to return an array with ten members of the sequence, starting with first Harshad number greater than `n`.

 # --hints--